ekimetrics/ekimetrics.github.io/blog/2025-02-17-Talk_to_Data_App.md

 <div align="justify">

-To fill in the gaps between these two axes, the “text-to-SQL + controls” solution was chosen, and the framework “Vanna” selected to quickly build a foundation for this.
+To fill in the gaps between these two axes, we chose the “text-to-SQL + controls” solution, and used the Vanna framework as our foundation to accelerate our developments.

 </div>